Structure Matters: Sale of Real Property Subject to Illinois Replacement Tax

 The partnership cannot ignore its own structure and treat the gain as that of the partnership’s primary owner. . . .
 The establishment of the partnership structure most likely resulted in some benefit to the partners.
 The gain is the partnership’s gain and is subject to Illinois Personal Property Replacement Tax.

-Second, structure matters.
-In particular, owners of a PTE structure are often under the mistaken belief that if the PTE sells assets, the state tax treatment will be the same as if the individual owners sold the assets directly.
-This is often not the case, and without proper advice and explanation, it can leave owners surprised and frustrated by the amount of state taxes they owe on the transaction.
+Second, the choice of structure can significantly affect state tax consequences.
+Owners of PTEs often mistakenly believe that if the PTE sells assets, the state tax treatment will be the same as if the individual owners sold the assets directly, which is typically not the case.
+Without thorough advice and explanation, it can leave owners caught off guard and frustrated by the amount of state taxes they owe on certain transactions.

 [1] Illinois IT 25-0005-GIL (July 28, 2025).